ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 ### Visitor

-I hope you noticed the `visit` function 😁, Let's talk about it, it is a simpler version of what is called the Visitor Pattern.
-An essential part of how the TypeScript Compiler API works.
+The `visit` function is a simpler version of what is called the Visitor Pattern, an essential part of how the TypeScript Compiler API works.
 Actually, you'll see that design pattern whenever you work with AST, Hey at least I did!

 A "visitor" is basically a function you define to be invoked for each node in the AST during the traversal.
 The function is called with the current node and has few return choices.